The Top U.S. Cities for Job Seekers in 2021

 Detailed Findings on Best and Worst Cities for Jobs

-It's hard to imagine that places like Los Angeles and New York City would be at the bottom of the rankings for top U.S. cities for job growth in 2020, but they landed in those spots because they rank lower on employment growth, competition and housing affordability.
+It's hard to imagine that places like Los Angeles and New York City would be toward the bottom of the rankings for top U.S. cities for job growth in 2021, but they landed in those spots because they rank lower on employment growth, competition and housing affordability.
 There is a large workforce in California, and many companies are headquartered there.
-Still, the wage-to-rent ratios in some of California's most booming cities such as Los Angeles, San Francisco, Riverside and San Diego have made these cities unaffordable to live in for the majority of Americans.
+Still, the wage-to-rent ratios in some of California's most booming cities, such as Los Angeles, Riverside and San Diego, have made these cities unaffordable to live in for the majority of Americans.

 Individual Job Growth Indicator Rankings

-"City growth is essentially driven by exports that bring 'new' money into the city's economy," says John Downen, senior research analyst at the University of Utah's David Eccles School of Business in Salt Lake City, one of the cities in our top 15.
+"City growth is essentially driven by exports that bring 'new' money into the city's economy," says John Downen, senior research analyst at the University of Utah's David Eccles School of Business in Salt Lake City, our top city for 2021 job seekers.

 "So cities with companies that produce goods and services that people elsewhere want — think Amazon in Seattle — are more likely to experience economic growth."

 But you need more than big-beyond-belief companies like Amazon, Downen adds.